thegworld/gtx-browser/styleguide/c++/c++-features.md

 **Notes:**
 *** promo
-Overlaps with many regular expression libraries in Chromium.
+Overlaps with many regular expression libraries in GTx Browser.
 When in doubt, use `third_party/re2`.
 ***